jeesung-ahn/jeesung-ahn.github.io/index.md

   <img class="proj-image" src="/assets/img/EmoLab_fcMVPA.png" style="height: 100%; width: 100%; object-fit: contain">
   </div>

-<div class="column" markdown="1">We conducted A/B tests and usability studies of a mobile application that provides cognitive training to modify attentional bias towards negative social stimuli (*Attentional Bias Modification, ABM*).
-We recruited healthy controls, individuals with social anxiety, and service workers who undergo extreme emotional load at workplaces.
+<div class="column" markdown="1"> I designed and conducted A/B tests for a mobile application that provides cognitive training to modify attentional bias towards negative social stimuli (*Attentional Bias Modification, ABM*).
+I recruited healthy controls, individuals who have social anxiety, and service workers who were undergoing extreme emotional load at workplaces.
 Participants performed the ABM task inside the fMRI scanner as well as on their smartphones.
-We conducted machine-learning classification of brain functional connectivity networks when performing the ABM task and found socially distressed individuals show attentional bias to negative faces (*vs.* neutral faces) both at the behavioral and neural levels.
+We conducted machine-learning classification of brain functional connectivity networks when participants were performing the ABM task and found socially distressed individuals show attentional bias to negative faces (*vs.* neutral faces) both at the behavioral and neural levels.
  </div>
 </div>
 <br>